dragonflypl/web-wiki/AngularJS 1.5.md

  http://blog.thoughtram.io/angularjs/2016/03/29/exploring-angular-1.5-lifecycle-hooks.html

-- $onInit: mimics an initialization function (to model initialization).
-Called after controller instance is created.
+- `$onInit`: mimics an initialization function (to model initialization).
+Called after controller instance is created and when all bindings are initialized.
 Awesome for testing.
-- $onDestroy - called when e.g. navigating to new route /
+- `$onDestroy` - called when assiciated scope is destroyed e.g. navigating to new route / DOM node removed
-- $onChanges - called when input bindings change
+- `$onChanges(changesObj)` - called when **input (one-way)** bindings change.
+Use this callback clone the bound value to prevent accidental mutation of the outer value
+- `$doCheck` - called on each digest cycle iteration.
+Provides opportunity to do any kind of checks, especially these that do not trigger `$onChanges` , e.g. properties of input binding has changed / deep comparsion
-- $postLink - low level work against DOM - rarely used with components.
-As for DOM stuff rather regular attribute directives are used
+- `$postLink` - low level work against DOM - rarely used with components.
+As for DOM stuff rather regular attribute directives are used.
+Any DOM related manipulations can be done using `$element` via DI.

  ## Old controller vs component?